-Enter the total funds you are requesting for rental fees for equipment and facilities (sometimes referred to as user fees).
+Enter the requested funds for rental fees for equipment and facilities.

-If you will use your own equipment and facilities, you may charge depreciation in compliance with $2 CFR \S 200.436$.
-Alternatively, if you will use equipment you purchased with federal funds under another award, you may charge user fees consistent with $2 CFR \S 200.313(c)(2)$.
+If you will use your own equipment and facilities, you may charge depreciation in compliance with 2 CFR § 200.436.
+Alternatively, if you will use equipment you purchased with federal funds under another award, you may charge user fees consistent with 2 CFR § 200.313(c)(2).
 You may not charge both depreciation and user fees.

 If you will host a conference, you may rent facilities per 2 CFR § 200.432.
-If you are renting facilities under a "less-than-arm's-length" lease, you must comply with 2 CFR § 200.465(c).
+If you rent facilities under a "less-than-arm's-length" lease, you must comply with 2 CFR § 200.465(c).